bdjm94/Project2-Sweat-Mate/README.md

 ## User Story
 -  Alex and Jess want to improve their health and fitness as covid made them lose motivation
-- THEY want an application where they can not only moniter their fitness but also have a blog section for encouragement and support from 'Mates'
+- THEY want an application where they can not only monitor their fitness but also have a blog section for encouragement and support from 'Mates'
 - THEY want to be able to long into the application in order to keep track of their fitness journey
-- THEY want to be able to follow numourous amount of fitness exercises
+- THEY want to be able to follow numerous amount of fitness exercises
-- THEY woant to be able to check blog posts and create their own so that they can motivate others and vise versa
+- THEY want to be able to check blog posts and create their own so that they can motivate others and vise versa

 ## Criteria
 * Alex and Jess use the Sweat Mate applicaation for their fitness and health journey